 Within the context of academic writing, being able to write short, crisp sentences is a great virtue.

 Again and again, in reading over students’ IELTS essays, I observed that longer sentences are more difficult to comprehend.

 In addition, students tend to make more grammatical errors when writing long sentences.

-A run-on sentence is a sentence that takes a lot of independent clauses and puts them together without the a punctuation or conjunction.
+A run-on sentence is a sentence that takes a lot of independent clauses and puts them together without punctuation or conjunction.

 In practice, a run-on sentence is one that goes on and on and on, it feels rambly and loses cohesion.

 They cause reader strain, are difficult to read, and you have to hold a lot of information in your mind before reaching the end of the sentence.